-Asset reclassifications - the Council has made judgements on whether assets are classified as Investment Property, Heritage Asset or Property, Plant and Equipment.
+Asset Reclassifications - the Council has made judgements on whether assets are classified as Investment Property, Heritage Asset or Property, Plant and Equipment.
 These judgements are based on the main reason that the Council is holding the asset.
 If the asset is used in the delivery of services or is occupied by third parties who are subsidised by the Council they are deemed to be Property, Plant and Equipment assets.
 If the asset has historical, artistic, scientific, technological, geophysical or environmental qualities and are held and maintained principally for their contribution to knowledge and culture it is deemed to be a Heritage Asset.
 If there is no subsidy and/or full market rent is being charged this would indicate that the asset is an Investment Property.
 The classification determines the valuation method to be used.

-Lease classifications - the Council has made judgements on whether its lease arrangements are operating leases or finance leases.
+Lease Classifications - the Council has made judgements on whether its lease arrangements are operating leases or finance leases.
 These judgements are based on a series of tests designed to assess whether the risks and rewards of ownership have been transferred from the lessor to the lessee.
 The results of the tests are taken "in the round" and a decision has been made.
 The accounting treatment for operating and finance leases is significantly different (see accounting policy on leases) and could have a significant effect on the accounts.

-Contractual arrangements - the Council has made judgements on whether its contractual arrangements contain embedded leases (i.e. arrangements that are not legally leases but take the form of payments in return for the use of specific assets).
+Contractual Arrangements - the Council has made judgements on whether its contractual arrangements contain embedded leases (i.e. arrangements that are not legally leases but take the form of payments in return for the use of specific assets).

-Future funding for local government - there is a high degree of uncertainty about future levels of funding for local government.
+Future Funding for Local Government - there is a high degree of uncertainty about future levels of funding for local government.
 However, the Council has determined that it is not yet necessary to consider the impairment of any assets for this reason, which would otherwise be necessary if facilities were required to close.

-Providing for potential liabilities - the Council has made judgements about the likelihood of pending liabilities and whether a provision should be made or whether there is a contingent liability.
+Providing for Potential Liabilities - the Council has made judgements about the likelihood of pending liabilities and whether a provision should be made or whether there is a contingent liability.
 The judgements are based on the degree of certainty around the results of pending legal actions.

-Doubtful debts allowances - the Council has made judgements about the level of doubtful debts allowances that it needs to provide for.
+Doubtful Debts Allowances - the Council has made judgements about the level of doubtful debts allowances that it needs to provide for.
 These judgments are based on historical experience of debtor defaults and what the Council believes to be a prudent but realistic level.

 Group Accounts - the Council has made a judgement not to produce Group Accounts.
-The Portchester Crematorium Joint Committee is classified as an associate of the Council and under the Code the Council would normally prepare Group Accounts.
+The Portchester Crematorium Joint Committee (PCJC) is classified as a jointly controlled operation of the Council and under the Code the Council would normally recognise in its financial statements its share of PCJC's assets, liabilities, expenses and income.
 Group Accounts have not been produced as the differences between the Council's group and single entity accounts would be very minor.